Fishing Line Recycling at Anglers Den

 - something the whole of angling can agree on.

-Recycling is part of all our daily lives and the benefits of preventing line ending up in landfill or being incinerated are obvious.
+Recycling is part of all our daily lives and the benefits of preventing fishing line and plastic line spools ending up in landfill or being incinerated are obvious.

 As anglers, we treasure the environments that we fish in and the wildlife found around them, so line recycling also demonstrates the responsibility of the angling community towards the issue of unwanted or lost line to the public.

-Our fishing line recycling bin is situated at the front of the shop and takes both mono and braid line for recycling and you can get 10% OFF new line purchases in the shop when you recycle your old line.
+Our fishing line recycling bin is situated at the front of the shop and takes both mono and braid line for recycling as well as plastic line spools and you can get 10% OFF new line purchases in the shop when you recycle your old line.

 A FEW FACTS